 Residents of affected properties shall be invited to a public meeting or contacted directly by CDFA staff.
-Consultation with the California Department of Pesticide Regulation, the Office of Environmental Health Hazard Assessment, and the county agricultural commissioner's office will be provided at the public meeting or upon request to address residents' questions and concerns.
-Residents shall be notified in writing at least 48 hours in advance of any treatment in accordance with the Food and Agricultural Code (FAC), sections 5771-5779 and 5421-5436.
+Consultation with the California Department of Pesticide Regulation, the Office of Environmental Health Hazard Assessment, and the county agricultural commissioner's office will be provided at the public meeting or upon request to address residents' guestions and concerns.

-Asian Citrus Psyllid Findings of Emergency Program CS-9458 Page 4
+Asian Citrus Psyllid Findings of Emergency Program RS-3178 Page 4